mounirsetti/COVID-19-Rt-and-Mobility-Patterns/README.md

 The script is meant to work on R programming language version 4.04 (https://www.R-project.org).
 The script has lines where it calls for data from open access repositories with files of sizes > 1 GB, which might take time, depending on your internet speed.
+Please note that some of the libraries mentioned for calling might not be needed.

+**Important**
-**Important:** You would need to create empty subfolders for the script to export its needed files, namely, "/Export", "/Export/ResidMobil5a", "/Export/ResidMobil5b", "/Export/ScatterPlots5a", etc.
+- You would need to create empty subfolders for the script to export its needed files, namely, "/Export", "/Export/ResidMobil5a", "/Export/ResidMobil5b", "/Export/ScatterPlots5a", etc.
+- A colleague has done some small operations, outside of R environment, on the regional data such as removing very small US States.
+Please also find in this repository the files "usa2_infinitesimalStatesRemoved.csv" and "usa2_PuertoRicoOnly.csv", which you may need to run the R code.
+- Please cite our paper mentioned above if you use our script or a part of it.